4 Proven Benefits of Bubble Tea

 May Prevent Free Radical Damage

 The polyphenols and epigallocatechin found in green bubble tea can have impressive effects on the free radicals floating around your body.
-These free radicals may cause mutation and lead to chronic diseases and cancer, so adding green tea to your diet is always a good choice.
+These free radicals may cause mutation and lead to chronic diseases, so adding green tea to your diet is always a good choice.
 However, further research and studies are required.
 [6]

 A sugar-rich diet is not always good for your cardiovascular health, but in the case of boba tea, if you prepare a healthy version, the potentially antioxidants and anti-inflammatory compounds found in the tea may help maintain a healthy body and heart.
 [7]